-The aim of the current pilot study is to improve the accuracy of the catch estimates for western Baltic cod and Baltic salmon.
+The aim of the current pilot study is to improve the accuracy of the catch estimates from the interview based recall survey for western Baltic cod and Baltic salmon.
 Hereunder verify and potentially tune the estimated reported landings in the recall survey and to include biological parameters (length, weight and age) for cod in the Sound (ICES SD23) and Salmon in the Baltic (ICES SD24-25) to be able to include the data in the respective stock assessments.